Performance Based Scholarships

 Peer Advisor Scholarship - Students who participate in the Peer Advisor Program are eligible to receive up to $200 in this scholarship.
 To be eligible to apply for this program, students must have a minimum cumulative grade point average of 2.25, be classified as at least a sophomore, be in good disciplinary standing and have the ability to work with a diverse population of people.
 Interviews are required.
 Applications can be obtained from the Dean of Student Affairs.

-Peer Ministers - This grant is available to a student who gives evidence of being able to assist other students by offering support and building a sense of community on campus.
+Peer Ministers - This grant is available to a students interested in serving their peers through campus ministry opportunities.
 Application is made to and selections are made by the Campus Minister.

 Resident Advisor Room and Board Scholarship - Students may apply to the Director of Residence Life after completing at least one full time semester at Schreiner or if they have significant community living experience.
-The student must be registered full time and have a cumulative GPA of 2.5 or higher.
+The students must be full time with a cumulative GPA of 2.5 or higher.
 These scholarships are awarded for the amount of room and board and vary with the resident assistant assignment.